trycourier/courier-ios/Docs/Preferences.md

                 </a>
             </td>
             <td align="left">
-                Needed to view inbox messages that belong to a user.
+                Needed to view preferences that belong to a user.
             </td>
         </tr>
     </tbody>